-Your Part D late enrollment penalty is due in our office by the first day of the month.
-If we have not received your payment by the 15th of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 90 days.
-If you are required to pay a Part D late enrollment penalty to keep your prescription drug coverage.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within (3) calendar months.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.